opencitations/oc_api/README.md

-# OpenCitations SPARQL Service
+# OpenCitations API Service

-This repository contains the SPARQL service for OpenCitations, allowing users to query the OpenCitations datasets using SPARQL.
+This repository contains the API service for OpenCitations, allowing users to interact with the OpenCitations datasets through RESTful endpoints.

 ## Overview

-The service provides two main SPARQL endpoints:
+The service provides two main API endpoints:

-- **Index endpoint** (`/index`): For querying the OpenCitations Index database
+- **Index endpoint** (`/index/v2`): For querying the OpenCitations Index database
-- **Meta endpoint** (`/meta`): For querying the OpenCitations Meta database
+- **Meta endpoint** (`/meta/v1`): For querying the OpenCitations Meta database

-## Features

-- SPARQL query interface powered by YASQE/YASR
-- Support for both GET and POST SPARQL queries
-- SPARQL Update queries are not permitted
-- Request logging
-- Docker deployment ready

 ## Configuration